Container Plants that Beat the Heat

 - Never use ordinary garden soil.
 Buy good quality potting soil for non-succulent plants like bougainvilleas and a commercial succulent medium for aloes and other succulents.
 Add some bone meal to the potting soil to encourage strong root systems.

-- Remember that the soil in containers will gradually be leached of minerals and nutrients and even the toughest plants need to be fed occasionally.
+- Remember that the soil for container plants will gradually be leached of minerals and nutrients and even the toughest plants need to be fed occasionally.
 Mulching all containers with a fresh layer of compost and feeding the plants regularly in summer with a water-soluble fertiliser can do no harm.

 Source: Gardening with Succulents, by Prof. Gideon Smith, Struik Publishers, 2005.
 ISBN 1 77007 082 6.